Carrie Kelley: The Dark Knight Returns

-Carrie Kelley is a 13-year-old schoolgirl and scout whom Batman saves from a sadistic group of Mutant gang members on the night of his return from retirement.
-Idolizing the Dark Knight, she then spends her lunch money on a Robin outfit, sets out to attack petty con men, and finds Batman in the hope of becoming his partner.
+Carrie Kelley is a 13-year-old schoolgirl and scout whom Batman saves from the Mutants on the night of his return from retirement.
+Idolizing Batman, Kelley spends her lunch money on a Robin outfit, sets out to attack petty con men, and finds Batman in the hope of becoming his partner.
 Kelley uses a slingshot and firecrackers as weapons.
-She also wears green-tinted sunglasses instead of a black domino mask.
 Before she begins her training with Batman, she is already trained in gymnastics.
-Like most of the young characters in the book, she speaks in a futuristic slang that Miller credited colorist (and Miller's wife) Lynn Varley with helping to create.
+Like most of the young characters in the book, she speaks in a futuristic slang that Miller credited his wife Lynn Varley with helping to create.

-Unlike the first and second Robins mentioned in the story, Kelley is not an orphan, but she appears to have rather ignorant and neglectful parents who are never actually seen—one of them mutters "Didn't we have a kid?" while their daughter is witnessing the fierce battle between Batman and the street gangs known as the Mutants.
-It is hinted through their dialogue that they were once activists and possibly hippies during the 1960s, but have since become apathetic stoners.

-In the series, the government's banning of superhero activities and Jason Todd's death led to the Dark Knight's retirement.
-Still, Batman accepts her as Robin when she saves his life just as he is on the verge of being killed by the unnamed Mutant Leader by jumping on him from behind and tearing at his eyes.
+Batman accepts Kelley as Robin when she saves his life just as he is on the verge of being killed by the Mutant leader by jumping on him from behind and tearing at his eyes.
 She practically drags him back to the Batmobile and makes a sling for his arm out of part of her cape and a piece of pipe.
-He often threatens to fire her but she shows considerable ability and improvisation which impresses him enough to give her a stay of dismissal even when she disobeys his orders.
-The police, now led by newly appointed Commissioner Ellen Yindel following James Gordon's retirement, take a very poor attitude toward Batman and his methods and issue a warrant for his arrest.
-When she sees Batman with Kelley leaping in mid-air and barely catching a passing hang-glider, Yindel adds child endangerment to the growing list of charges against Batman.
+Batman often threatens to fire Kelley, but she shows considerable ability and improvisation which impresses him enough to give her a stay of dismissal even when she disobeys his orders.
+The police, now led by Commissioner Ellen Yindel following James Gordon's retirement, oppose Batman's methods and intend to arrest him.